GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>samRegistered</td>
-<td>Allows Y or N or ALL.
+<td>Allows Yes, No or All.
+Yes signifies SAM registrants.
+No signifies non-SAM registrants.
+    All signifies both SAM registrants and non-SAM registrants..
-<br>Example: samRegistered=Y
+<br>Example: samRegistered=Yes
-<br> NOTE:  If not used the API will return SAM registrants only by default.
+<br> NOTE: If this search parameter is not sent in the request, then the API will return only SAM registrants by default.
 <br> Applicable to non-SAM registrants.</td>
 <td>v2</td>
 </tr>